DJanoskova/React-validator-demo/README.md

-#React form hook validator
+# React form hook validator
-Forms in React are pain to handle, am I rite or yes?
+Forms in React are pain to handle, am I rite or yes? 🤷🏻

 Imagine you could validate them like this.
 Literally the only code you need.